Kotlin/dokka/testDokka.sh.md

 * If occurs `Could not resolve all files for configuration ':dokkaHtmlPlugin'` error,
     * then make sure that `mavenLocal()` is added to the `repositories` section of the `build.gradle` file of the project you are testing against.
     It is not automated and should be done manually.

+* if occurs `Failed to write org.jetbrains.dokka.base.renderers.FileWriter@628cef4a.
+Parent job is Cancelling`
+  * then try to change the dokka version specified by `-v` parameter (e.g. `-v 1.9.20-my-fix1-SNAPSHOT`)